alexji/moog17scat/README.md

 Here, I have taken the publicly available version of MOOG (which was available from Jul 2014-Feb 2017; the 2017 version is mostly the same) and patched in the code written by Jennifer Sobeck.
+It can be turned on by setting "scat 1" in the configuration (batch.par) files.

+I take absolutely no credit (or responsibility) for this code, as others have done all the heavy lifting!
+But I hope it saves someone out there some time.